azekeil/Tabletop-Simulator-Star-Realms-Natural-Scripting/README.md

 This is a scripted version of Star Realms with support for up to 4 players currently, built heavily on the existing Star Realms workshop releases - credit to steam users Aabra and Rari.

-Version 1.0
+Version 1.1
+History:
-- First public release!
+- v1.0: First public release!
+- v1.1: Handle in_play cards that are removed by grouping

 This is in development!
 Currently only trade and combat pools have been scripted, and only the base game has been annotated (although the other cards are available and can be used, these won't be scripted)